ledgersmb/pkg-ledgersmb-1.x/README.md

 - PGSSLMODE : Optional
      - Enables SSL for the Postgres connection

-All Environment Variables supported by our dependancies should be passed through to them, that includes the standard Postgres Variables and others
+All Environment Variables supported by our dependencies should be passed through to them, that includes the standard Postgres Variables and others